lamnhan066/isolate_manager/README.md

 ## Contributions

 * This plugin as an enhanced plugin for `isolate_contactor`: [pub](https://pub.dev/packages/isolate_contactor) | [git](https://github.com/vursin/isolate_contactor)
-* If you encounter any problems or feel the library is missing a feature, please feel free to open an issue.
+* If you encounter any problems or feel the library is missing a feature, feel free to open an issue.
 Pull request are also welcome.

 ## To-do list

-* [ ] Find the best way to prevent using `dart compile js`.
+* Find the best way to prevent using `dart compile js`.